Saint-Leonard-de-Noblat, Haute-Vienne tourism & sightseeing

-The town originally developed as an important medieval pilgrimage centre, the pilgrims attracted by the tomb of Saint-Leonard, and still falls on an important pilgrimage route.
+Saint-Leonard-de-Noblat is a small town to the east of Limoges, in the Haute-Vienne department of Limousin (central France).
+The town originally developed as an important medieval pilgrimage centre, with the pilgrims attracted by the tomb of Saint-Leonard, and even today the town is situated on an important pilgrimage route.

 The historical centre is broadly defined by the boulevards that surround the town - these have replaced the defensive walls and moats that originally defended the town.

-Single women might like to touch the lock on Saint-Leonards chain above the tomb - apparently you will soon be blessed with a husband and children if you do touch it).
+Single women might like to touch the lock on Saint-Leonards chain above the tomb - apparently you will soon be blessed with a husband and children if you do touch it!